abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2109)](https://user-images.githubusercontent.com/120498080/208286236-582cb3e7-4223-475e-b94b-88bf657fd7cf.png)

 ## <h1 id="header-4_2">Running SOFA to design a counter</h1>
-First we will start with a **design of a counter in SOFA** and then we will use a design of RISC-V processor called RVMyth in SOFA
+First I started with a **design of a counter in SOFA** and then I will use a design of RISC-V processor called RVMyth in SOFA
 ### Installing and Running SOFA
-- Go to the directory in which we need to install SOFA and use `git clone https://github.com/lnis-uofu/SOFA.git` (here all the files are pre available from SOFA)
+- Go to the directory in which SOFA is installed and use `git clone https://github.com/lnis-uofu/SOFA.git` (here all the files are pre available from SOFA)
 - Our working directoy in `Desktop/Day4_counter/SOFA/`
 - Then open `Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/config/task_simulation.conf` which contains all the path information about .yml .openfgpa .xml counter.v etc files, and set the correct locations.
 - Now open `Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/generate_testbench.openfpga` which is a Shell Script goin to call of invoke VPR tool.